cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_01.rst

 said that the death of his friend was partly responsible for his decision to reverse his international retirement. [收回前言，食言]

-Italy will wear the same inscription on their kit when they face England on Tuesday.

 | inscription
 | inscriptional
 | inscriptive
 | Definition: words inscribed, as on a monument or in a book.
 | Usage: The inscription on her headstone. [铭文]
+| Usage: Italy will wear the same inscription on their kit when they face England on Tuesday.
 |
 | headstone
 | Definition: a slab of stone set up at the head of a grave, typically inscribed with the name of the dead person.